 Bar-Hop Along Changkat Bukit Bintang

 It always seems to be happy hour along Changkat Bukit Bintang, a short stretch crammed with bars, pubs and restaurants.
 The area comes alive at night, but it’s also worth visiting during the day if you feel like cooling off with a cold beer.
 Patios spill out onto sidewalks making this an ideal spot to people-watch.
-And starting at noon there are usually some good drink deals to be found.
+And starting at noon there are usually some good drink deals to be found including many two for one deals.